fooplugins/foogallery/README.txt

 One way to check if the theme is the problem, is by switching to one of the built-in WordPress themes, and then see if the gallery loads.

+= I am getting a 503 server error whenever I try to edit galleries from the admin =

+Some versions of PHP have issues with the Imagick Image library, which FooGallery uses to generate thumbnails.
+To fix this problem, goto FooGallery Settings -> Images, and ensure "Force GD Library" is checked and save settings.
+This will force your server to rather use the GD image library to avoid the 503 errors.

 = After updating, my galleries no longer work!
 What should I do? =

 Do you have any WordPress caching or optimization plugins?
 If so, then clear/purge your caches.